ducksouplab/ducksoup/README.md

 - join (create if necessary) room which manages the logical part (if room is full, if there is a disconnect/reconnect from same peer...)

 Thus PeerServer struct holds a reference to a Room, and each Room has references to several PeerServers.

+## Issues

+Docker multistage build does not work for alpine: apparent missing dependency to be found (https://superuser.com/questions/1176200/no-such-file-when-it-exists).